brogrammer232/Crafting-an-OS-Notes-and-Insights/roadmap/01_computer_architecture.md

 # Understanding basic computer architecture
+> **Random Quote:** The CPU is the heart of the machine, learn its rhythm, and you can make it dance.

 The OS developer needs to understand the fundamental components and behavior of modern computer systems.
 This section provides the essential architecture knowledge needed to build a simple kernel.

 **Contents:**